-Alaska Airlines CEO Tilden stepping down in March.
-Minicucci named his successor
+Alaska Airlines CEO Brad Tilden will step down; company names his successor

 Planning the transition

-Patricia Bedient, the board’s lead independent director, said the decision “is the culmination of a multiyear succession planning process.”
+Patricia Bedient, the Alaska board’s lead independent director, said the leadership change “is the culmination of a multiyear succession planning process.”

 “The board has complete confidence in Ben’s ability to lead Alaska to great success in the years to come,” she said.